IDAES/idaes-pse/docs/property_models/water.rst

 .. module:: idaes.property_models.iapws95.iapws95_py

-Accurate steam properties are critical for power system models involving steam cycles.
 The International Association for the Properties of Water and Steam's :ref:`"Revised Release on the IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use"
-<iapws-2016>` was implemented in the IDAES framework using AMPL user defined
+<iapws-2016>` was implemented in the IDAES framework.
+Non-analytic terms
-functions.
-Non-analytic terms designed to improve accuracy very near the critical point were omitted, because they cause a singularity at the critical point, a feature which is undesirable in optimization problems.
+designed to improve accuracy very near the critical point were omitted, because they cause a singularity at the critical point, a feature which is undesirable in optimization problems.
-The IAPWS-95 functions can be used with any AMPL solver from the IDAES framework.
-Additional derivatives were included to provide exact first and second derivative information to optimization solvers for all function calls.
-An IDAES framework wrapper takes the user defined functions which are written in C++, and provides a standard IDAES property package interface.

 Theses modules can be imported as: